mi6/ic-ui-kit/CONTRIBUTING.md

     - `root` if your commit contains changes to the root of the project.
     - `web-components` for changes to the core web components package.
     - `react` for changes specific to the React package.
+    - `canary-web-components` for changes to the canary web components package.
+    - `canary-react` for changes to the canary React package.

 5. Provide a short description of the change.